 When it comes to giving things away and asking people to enter in some way so you can choose a winner or two you’re crossing the line from pure marketing into the legal realm.
 This is where problems can arise.
 There are a host of marketing and business concerns that blur lines with state and federal law and regulations.
-There are advertising guidelines for promoting certain products.
-There are truth-in-advertising regulations.
+Advertising guidelines for promoting certain products establish parameters that need compliance.
+Truth-in-advertising regulations apply to every marketing promotion.
 So it should come as no surprise that you should also be asking is your giveaway legal.
-Contests and sweepstakes law

-There are a number of reasons why giveaways could run afoul of the law.
-I see them every day as both an attorney and as a consumer.
-And it’s not just small businesses that have problems with the laws.
-I’ve seen major companies run promotions that would easily open them up to significant liability if an entrant wanted to push the issue.
-So I want to share with you information that you can put into action to help improve the chances that your promotion will not expose you, your clients, or your business to greater liability.
+There are a number of reasons why giveaways could run afoul of the various contests and sweepstakes laws.
+I see them every day both as an attorney and as a consumer.
+And it’s not just small businesses that have problems with the contests and sweepstakes laws.
+I’ve seen major companies run promotions that would easily open them up to significant liability.
+So I want to share with you information you can put into action to help improve the chances that your promotion will not expose you, your clients, or your business to greater liability.

 6 Mistakes You’re Probably Making With Your Contest or Sweepstakes and How To Fix Them

 1. No Official Rules.
 Unfortunately, the laws related to sweepstakes and contests don’t care that you’re just trying to be nice and give back to your community.
 These laws were written long before the internet was more than just a place to illegally download music.
 As a matter of fact, few laws related to consumer promotions have been updated to account for the advances in technology.